OpenMS/OpenMS-docs/docs/run-workflows-with-openms-tools/knime/tutorial.md

 Both tools are available in: {{ '{path}'+'`C:,Program Files,OpenMS-{0},share,OpenMS,THIRDPARTY,pwiz-bin`'.format(version) }}.

-You can find a small RAW file on the USB stick {path}`C:,Example_Data,Introduction,datasets,raw`.
+You can find a small RAW file on the USB stick {path}`Example_Data,Introduction,datasets,raw`.

 #### MSConvertGUI